bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, slider next button." />
 </p>

-It&apos;ll look like this.
-We&apos;re going to go get that slider and we&apos;re going to animate the left property to left position, which we know is going to be when you click it the first time it&apos;s going to be -400.
+<p>It&apos;ll look like this.
+We&apos;re going to go get that slider and we&apos;re
+going to animate the left property to left position, which we know is going to be when you click it the first time it&apos;s going to be -400.
 When you click it the next time it&apos;s going to be -800.
 When you click it the next time it&apos;s going to be -1200.
-It&apos;s going to move over 400 pixels each time.
+It&apos;s going to move over 400 pixels each time.</p>

-For each image, we&apos;ll set it to a speed of 700 milliseconds and then we&apos;ll use the <b>easeinQuad</b> <b>easing</b> method of the <b>easing</b> plugin already put into the project.
+<p>For each image, we&apos;ll set it to a speed of 700 milliseconds and then
+we&apos;ll use the <b>easeinQuad</b> <b>easing</b> method of the <b>easing</b> plugin
+already put into the project.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 314. slider ul animate left position, easinquad (189) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">